COLLEGE OF MEDICINE

 Student Mentors for Minorities in Medicine (SM3)

-Student Mentors for Minorities in Medicine (SM3) is an umbrella pipeline program that engages under-represented in medicine males and females in a mentoring process (academic and professional) which will prepare them for a future career in medicine.
+SM3 is an umbrella pipeline program that engages under-represented in medicine males and females in a mentoring process (academic and professional) which will prepare them for a future career in medicine.
 The A Gentleman and A Scholar and A Lady and A Scholar Mentoring Programs consist of a series of monthly large group sessions and individual one-on-one sessions with an assigned College of Medicine (COM) minority student mentors.
+This mentoring initiative is the efforts of the African American male College of Medicine class of 2010.
+Subsequent classes of COM under-represented in medicine students have committed to maintain the program through intensive mentoring engagement throughout their medical school (3 year commitment).

 The Summer Medicine Academy